 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 TTM = trailing 12 months.

-With questionable cash flows amounting to only 9.8% of operating cash flow, MedAssets's cash flows look clean.
-Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 6.1% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures, which consumed 13.5% of cash from operations.
+With 15.1% of operating cash flow coming from questionable sources, MedAssets investors should take a closer look at the underlying numbers.
+Within the questionable-cash-flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost at 11.7% of cash flow from operations.
+Overall, the biggest drag on FCF came from capital expenditures, which consumed 15.9% of cash from operations.

 A Foolish final thought